glennmatthews/markdown-version-annotations/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of mkdocs-version-annotations
+about: Report a reproducible bug in the current release of markdown-version-annotations
 ---

 ### Environment
 * Python version:  <!-- Example: 3.7.7 -->
-* mkdocs version:
+* Markdown version:
-* mkdocs-version-annotations version:  <!-- Example: 1.0.0 -->
+* markdown-version-annotations version:  <!-- Example: 1.0.0 -->

 <!-- What did you expect to happen? -->
 ### Expected Behavior